Nicolas-Thomazo/Data_Science/README.md

 ### Course 5 : [Sql in data sicence](https://www.coursera.org/learn/sql-data-science)

-I add a folder  **5.SQL** where you can find a jupyter notebook with a the use of sql python to query from 3 datasets
+I add a folder  `5.SQL` where you can find a jupyter notebook where I use sql and python to query from 3 datasets

 * In this course I learn how to
   - create, acces a database in a cloud